Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Introduction

 \section{Introduction}

 \acf{LLM} chatbots are becoming increasingly prevalent in educational settings.
 Current research shows high adoption rates of commercial off-the-shelf LLM chatbots (\eg, ChatGPT) among students and university staff \cite{Zhang2024, Zhou2023, vonGarrel2023}.
 Consequently, universities face mounting pressure to develop strategies for AI integration \cite{kapania2024}.
 This involves multiple decisions, such as whether and how to provide employees with access to LLMs.
-To guide the informed and secure use of such systems, many organizations, including universities, corporations, and government agencies, are exploring the deployment of LLM as-a-Service (LLMaaS) as a feasible and cost-effective way to adopt AI in-house \cite{laMalfa2023, chkirbene2024}.
-These services can form the basis for internal LLMaaS-based chatbots in organizations.
+To guide the informed and secure use of such systems, many organizations, including universities, corporations and government agencies, are exploring the deployment of LLM-as-a-Service (LLMaaS) as a feasible and cost-effective way to adopt AI in-house \cite{laMalfa2023, chkirbene2024, Odede2024}.
 The adoption of such services is driven by several practical considerations, including the opportunity to offer access to all university members while maintaining institutional oversight and alignment with organizational policies \cite{paavola2024}.
-One of the main benefits of AI-as-a-Service~(AIaaS) solutions, of which LLMaaS is a specific instance, is the flexibility they offer in \textit{customizing} various aspects \cite{Diaferia2022}, such as fine-tuning models or displaying user interfaces in corporate design.
+One of the main benefits of LLMaaS is the flexibility they offer in \textit{customizing} various aspects \cite{Diaferia2022}, such as fine-tuning models or displaying user interfaces in corporate design.